Did you know the RM of St. Clements is the Sport Fishing Capital of Manitoba?

 Learn more about fishing in the area at https://redrivernorthtourism.com/activities/fishing/.

 Ice fishing on Lake Winnipeg is very popular with fishers and is growing every year.
-To assist with parking and lake ice access, in January 2017 the RM of St. Clements cleared six Lake Winnipeg access points.
+To assist with parking and lake ice access, in winter the RM of St. Clements creates four access points onto Lake Winnipeg.
 See a map of Lake Winnipeg ice fishing access points here.
+A large parking area has been created on land at Beaconia Beach.

-The growing number of fishers and a lack of sanitation facilities has caused a problem with unsanitary conditions along the shoreline.
-To help protect the shoreline, in December 2017, the RM installed two portable bathrooms and trash cans at each of the Lake Winnipeg ice access points at Balsam Bay and Sunset Bay.
+The growing number of fishers and a lack of washrooms has caused a problem with unsanitary conditions along the shoreline.
+To help protect the shoreline, the RM provides portable bathrooms and trash and recycling receptacles at the Lake Winnipeg ice access points Beaconia Beach, Balsam Harbour, Sunset Bay, and in Grand Marais at Grand Marais Boulevard & Oakdale Avenue.

 The RM of St. Clements has a variety of trails for walking, cycling, skiing, and snowmobiling.